DaanDeMeyer/reproc/README.md

 ```

 Because reproc integrates with `std::error_code` you can also test against
-reproc errors using values from `std::errc`:
+reproc errors using values from the `std::errc` error condition enum:

 ```c++
 reproc::process;